NyathiBlesing/Ants/README.md

 Ants: Each type of ant takes a different action and requires a different amount of food to place.
 The two most basic ant types are the HarvesterAnt, which adds one food to the colony during each turn, and the ThrowerAnt, which throws a leaf at a bee each turn.

+However, with great power comes great responsibility.
+The Queen is governed by three special rules:

 This project combines functional and object-oriented programming paradigms.